 If the moisture meter is one of your most useful tools, then one of the most useful steps in installing hardwood floors is to let the wood acclimate to the jobsite before installing it.
 You may be tempted to skip this step or to rush it, but don’t.
 Whether it takes 72 hours or longer, properly acclimating the bundles of wood is an absolute necessity.
 Without acclimation you can run into problems like cupping or excessively large gaps.
 You’ll save yourself from a lot of potential problems when you properly acclimate.
 Knowing what the moisture of the wood is at delivery and what the moisture of the wood should be “in use” are critical steps.
 With a moisture meter, you can accurately record the MC of your wood while it is acclimating.

-We at the Philly Floor Store know how important it is to manage and maintain moisture in hardwood floors.
+We at City Floor Supply know how important it is to manage and maintain moisture in hardwood floors.
 That’s why we take moisture readings for you when we deliver wood to your jobsite.
 That’s right, when we deliver the wood your ordered to your jobsite we take measurements of the relative humidity, temperature, subfloor MC, and the actual wood’s MC.
 We do this as a benefit for the contractor.
 Our readings can be used as a baseline or reference point for your jobsite.
 Taking a moisture reading is such an important step so we want to make sure you get off to a good start with your hardwood floor installation.

 Taking accurate (and frequent) moisture readings is one of the best ways to ensure a proper installation of hardwood floors.
 It is not a step to be skipped over or rushed.
 When you have accurate moisture readings, you can properly adjust the way in which you install the flooring and help prevent any future problems or call backs from customers.